natescode/silicon/docs/functions.md

 ## Parenthesis

-Silicon grammar doesn't use parethesis for anything but grouping expression.
+Silicon grammar doesn't use parethesis for anything but grouping expressions, and S-expressions.

 ## Types